-Applications for the January 2018 cohort will be accepted through CASPA beginning April 27, 2016 through March 1, 2017.
+Applications for the January 2018 cohort will be accepted through CASPA beginning April 27, 2017 through September 1, 2017.

-- Graduates receive a Master’s degree in Physician Assistant Studies (MPAS) and are eligible to take the PA national certification exam (PANCE).
+- Graduates receive a Masters degree in Physician Assistant Studies (MPAS) and are eligible to take the PA National Certification Exam (PANCE).

-Mount St. Joseph University has applied for Accreditation Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-Accreditation Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
-Mount St. Joseph’s application will be reviewed during the March 2017 ARC-PA meeting and a determination on accreditation status made at that time.
-Anticipated matriculation of the initial cohort will be January 2018 pending approval of accreditation provisional status with ARC-PA.
+Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.